cthoyt/cthoyt.github.io/_posts/2021/2021-08-28-biolookup-docker.md

 of this tutorial.
 I'm usually using [fish](https://fishshell.com/), but the following instructions are given with Bourne-again shell (bash) syntax.

-**Notes** Throughout this post, I'll shorten PostgreSQL to postgres.
+**Notes** Throughout this post, I'll shorten PostgreSQL to Postgres.
 All the commands in this tutorial are run from the shell of the host system, i.e. I did not ssh or exec into the Docker image itself to run them.